nischalshrestha/ggplot_example/README.md

 # ggplot_example

-Example of ggplot tasks using the learnr package for experiments.
+Example of ggplot tasks using the `learnr` package for user study experiments.

-The `learnr` essentially allows one to create a Shiny app either:
+The `learnr` package allows one to write in RMarkdown and run the document as an interactive Shiny app, allowing code execution.
+This is nifty for design of programming tasks such as plots.

+# Run
+You have two options:
 1) Locally on the computer via RStudio 'Run Document' command on the [ggplot.Rmd](https://github.com/nischalshrestha/ggplot_example/blob/master/ggplot/ggplot.Rmd) file, or
-2) On a server like shinyserver.io: https://nshrest.shinyapps.io/ggplot_tasks/
+2) You can publish the app on a server like shinyserver.io: https://nshrest.shinyapps.io/ggplot_tasks/ (or your own server)

 The first option is the least riskiest as it doesn't rely on shinyservers being stable etc.